hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | M | WS | BS | S | T | W | I | A | Ld |
 | 5 | 4 | 3 | 3 | 4 | 1 | 3 | 1 | 6 |
-Weapons/Armor: Beastmen Shamans may be equipped with weapons chosen from the Beastmen Equipment list except that they never wear armor.
+Weapons/Armour: Beastmen Shamans may be equipped with weapons chosen from the Beastmen Equipment list except that they never wear armour.
 Skills: The Beastmen Shaman may choose from Combat, & Speed when he gains a new skill.
 In addition, the Beastmen Shaman may choose from the Beastmen Special Skill list
 Special Rules
 Magic User: The Beastmen Shaman has the ability to use magic and casts spells like any other magicians, and the Beastmen Shaman starts with one spells generated at random from the Chaos Rituals.
 See the Magic section for details.
 In addition the Magister may learn a new Spell instead on a new skill.